BlackJar72/JBCypher/README.md

 with step (2); step (5) should have been repeated more, perhap using sixteen rather than twelve numbers per encrypted byte to allow six passes rather than one of step (5).

+JBCypher3 uses steps 2-4 then repeats step 5 for a total of six times; otherwise its the same as JBCypher2.
+This removes what was a superfluous procedure of shuffling bytes before shuffling bits and makes better use of the best idea in the algorithm -- one with adds both diffusion and confusion at the individual bit level.

 The difference between the two generators is in how they handle the ends of files and blocks.
 The first takes note of the bytes in the last